aytuncbeken/Cu.A.Doc/README.md

-# Cu.A.Report
+# Cu.A.Doc
-Html Report Generator for Cucumber-JVM Step Definitions
+Html Document Generator for Cucumber-JVM Step Definitions